iankorf/MCB185-2023/Unit0/README.md

 git push
 ```

 Check the GitHub website.
-You should see your `00helloworld.py`.
+Your `00helloworld.py` file should now be in the
+repo.
+If it is not, refresh the page or get help it that's not the problem.

-It might seem like git is a lot of effor just to upload your code to a website.
+It might seem like git is a lot of effort just to upload your code to a website.
 If that's all git did, it would be too much effort, but git allows you to do a
 lot more.
 Git tracks every change you make to a file, allowing you to rewind it
 to any point in time.
 Git allows you to make a _branch_ of related work and